BlockstreamResearch/secp256k1-zkp/src/modules/musig/musig.md

 ### Non-signing Participant

-A participant who wants to verify the signing process but not actually contribute a partial signature, may do so using the above instructions except for the following
+A participant who wants to verify the signing process, i.e. check that nonce commitments are consistent and partial signatures are correct without contributing a partial signature, may do so using the above instructions except for the following changes:
-changes:

     1. A signing session should be produced using `musig_session_initialize_verifier` rather than `musig_session_initialize`; this function takes no secret data or